 Documentaries Unveil the Depth of Goat Intelligence From Research at Goat Sanctuary

-Caprine residents of a goat sanctuary in England starred in two European television documentaries.
+Caprine residents of a goat sanctuary in England starred in three European television documentaries.
 The first was a BBC mini-series on farm animal behavior in December 2018.
-Following that was a France Télévisions documentary on goat intelligence in December 2019 and ARTE in March 2021.
+Following that were documentaries on goat intelligence for France Télévisions in December 2019 and ARTE in March 2021.

 The three-part British documentary, entitled Secret Life of Farm Animals, revealed the hidden talents and natural abilities of domestic animals.
 On the whole, these skills are largely unknown to the general public.
 However, these skills were useful to their ancestors for living in the wild.
 The show featured goats at Buttercups Sanctuary for Goats.
 The beautifully filmed scenes exposed the wonder of how goats adapt to living with humans.

 Two episodes featured stars from Buttercups goat sanctuary.
 Rupert, an expert at pulling bolts and releasing latches, was caught on film opening doors with his nimble lips.
 Other goats at the refuge have learned from his example.
 For example, Natalie, a Sable doe, frequently lets out her companions after Bob Hitch, the sanctuary founder, has shut them in for the night.

 In goats, sharp minds are accompanied by athletic bodies.
 The show highlighted goats’ amazing agility, using high definition slow motion photography.
 The film crew at BBC Wales artfully captured goats climbing, jumping, and reaching for leaves.

 Goats Are Smart and Friendly